+PAYME NI BOND HUND (\$2,83 RED THIRTY-TWO THOUSAND FOUR H and, as surety, are Vashington, in the sum of TWO MILLION EIGHT IUNDRED FIFTY-THREE AND 60/100 DOLLARS and ourselves and our legal representatives and nt.
 The principal has entered into a contract with the City of Spokane, Washington, to do all work and furnish all materials for the FREYA UTILITY AND STREET IMPROVEMENTS - GARLAND TO WELLESLEY.
-If the principal shall:

-- A. pay all laborers, mechanics, subcontractors, material suppliers and all person(s) who shall supply such person or subcontractors; and pay all taxes and contributions, increases and penalties as authorized by law; and - B. comply with all applicable federal, state and local laws and regulations;

-then this obligation shall be null and void; otherwise it shall remain in full force and effect.
+If the principal shall: A. ors, material suppliers and all person(s) who shall nd pay all taxes and contributions, increases and B. comply with all applicable federal, state a nd local laws and regulations; then th then this obligation shall be null and void; otherwise it shall remain in full force and effect.
 The Surety for value received agrees that no change, extension of time, alteration or addition to the terms of the Contract, the specifications accompanying the Contract, or to the work to be performed under the Contract shall in any way affect its obligation on this bond, except as provided herein, and waives notice of any change, extension of time, alteration or addition to the terms of the Contract or the work performed.
 The Surety agrees that modifications and changes to the terms and conditions of the Contract that increase the total amount to be paid the Principal shall automatically increase the obligation of the Surety on this bond and notice to Surety is not required for such increased obligation.
 Any judgment obtained against the City, which relates to or is covered by the contract or this bond, shall be conclusive against the principal and the surety, as to the amount of damages, and their liability, if reasonable notice of the suit has been given.

-SIGNED AND SEALED on

-BIG SKY ID CORP.,

-AS PRINCIPAL

-By: Title:

-A valid POWER OF ATTORNEY for the Surety's agent must AS SURETY By: ,
+SIGNED AND SEALED on BIG SKY ID CORP., AS PRINCIPAL By: Title: for the POWER OF ATTORNEY Surety's agent must pany this bond.
+AS SURETY By:

-accompany this bond.
-Its Attorney in Fact